undertailx/roblox-bot-following/README.md

 ## What can Following Bot do?
 - Automatically log into Roblox account
 - Randomly follow users
-- Supports browsers Chrome, Safari, and Firefox
+- Supports browsers Chrome, Safari, Firefox, and Edge

 ## Installation
 Before you start using this script, make sure you have Python and the required packages installed.